hi-hausmane/ITOCloudCertifications/blogposts/aws-certification-for-it-graduates-where-to-start.md

 ---
-title: "AWS Certification for IT Graduates: Where to Start"
+category: Certification Guide
-date: "2025-06-12"
+date: '2025-06-12'
-description: "A detailed guide on AWS Certification for IT Graduates: Where to Start"
+description: 'A detailed guide on AWS Certification for IT Graduates: Where to Start'
-published: false
-category: "Certification Guide"
+keywords:
-keywords: ["aws, certification, for, it, graduates:, where, to, start"]
+- aws, certification, for, it, graduates:, where, to, start
+published: true
+title: 'AWS Certification for IT Graduates: Where to Start'
 ---

 # AWS Certification for IT Graduates: Where to Start